|Status : Published||Published On : Aug, 2021||Report Code : VRICT5150||Industry : ICT & Media||Available Format :||Page : 155|

-The global internet of things (IoT) market is estimated to be USD 255.0 billion in 2020 and is predicted to reach USD 1,560.0 billion by 2025, growing at a CAGR of 43.7% during the forecast period.
+The global internet of things (IoT) market is estimated to be valued at USD 4.6 billion in 2020 and is predicted to reach USD 5.8 billion by 2027, growing at CAGR of 6.2% during the forecast period (2020–2027).
 The major factors responsible for the market growth are rising demand of wearables in healthcare, growing adoption of smart payment technologies, remote monitoring and surge in data from varied industries.

 IoT comprises of inter-related computing devices, digital machines, objects and individuals having unique identifiers (UIDs) and their ability to transfer data over any network without human to human or human to machine interaction.
 The internet of thing could be heart monitor implant in individual with heart functioning problem, sensors in automobiles to prevent accidents, and biochip transponder in animal track their activity.
 Organizations in several industries are utilizing IoT to operate efficiently, doing customer profiling, improving decision making, and adding value to the business entities.

 Based upon component, the internet of things (IoT) market is categorized into engineered software solutions, platforms, and services.
 The software solution segment expected to hold largest market share during the study timeframe.
 This high share is attributed to sudden spike in COVID-19 cases across the globe.
 Several industries including transportation, manufacturing, travel and hospitality etc., operations are put on hold.
 Employers has provided employees with work from home option.
 The software which aids in virtual communication are huge hit during this pandemic.